grruiz/grruiz/README.md

-Working in some stuff :)
+Working on some stuff :)